Eklavya-Foundation/Build-a-Molecule/README.md

 - Run Grunt with grunt.

 That's really all there is to it.
 Installed Grunt tasks can be listed by running grunt --help but it's usually a good idea to start with the project's documentation.

+Finally, in this case, go to the build folder and open the file "build-a-molecule_en.html" to use the app